 In the 1880’s Arthur Lambert teamed up with W Lucy & Co, an iron and steel fabricator in Oxford to manufacture the ‘Perfect Adjustable Shelving’ system.
 Strong steel upright columns feature continuous grooves to carry shelf brackets that adjust to a desired height and then lock into any place.
-Metal book shelves were also deemed better than wood because they allowed more air circulation, lower humidity and reduced risks of insect infestations and moulds in paper.
+This free standing system was accessible from both sides and could be assembled in long rows to suit the space.

 Lambert’s shelving was installed in many prominent institutions such as the Bodleian Library in Oxford, the Linnean Society and at the Patent Office on Chancery Lane.